mpdairy/elm-component-updater/README.md

 #### Msg

-Since the `TaskTimer` is meant to be useful child component, we'll have to make some useful messages for whatever parent will be using.
+Since the `TaskTimer` is meant to be a useful child component, we'll have to make some useful messages for whatever parent will be using it.
-Let's make a `Reset` message that will reset the `Timer`s clock, and a `BuzzMessage` message that will occur whenever the `Timer` buzzes, and will send out the `name` and `task` description.
-We'll also add in the `Updater` message:
+Let's make a `Reset` message that will reset the `Timer`s clock, and a `BuzzMessage` that will occur whenever the `Timer` buzzes, sending out the `name` and `task` description.

 ```elm
 type Msg = Reset